 Atzmon’s analysis reveals strategies used by the Zionists to control their population.
 He points specifically to the Zionist lobbies that tell the assimilated Jew “You will never escape who you are so why not be proud of it and work with us.”
 Indeed, this very assertion undermines a moral foundation as it forces the American Jew to succumb to that “primary quality” of Jewish-ness above loyalty to his nation.
 “First they are Jews and only then are they humanists” (35).
 Zionism, as Atzmon notes, has used Jewish ‘separatism’ and its resulting ‘insecurity in relations with his fellow beings’ to coerce obedience and commitment.
 This tactic has been characteristic of the Zionist power since the Mandate period.

 This is not anti-Semitism; it is historical analysis based on personal experience that unveils a political movement that has as its principle goal the creation of Greater Israel, the full colonization of the lands of Palestine bereft of its indigenous peoples, a perception that PCN should give serious thought to as should we all.

-Posted by Prof. William A. Cook on March 18, 2012, With 0 Reads, Filed under Britain United Kingdom, Europe, Israel, Middle East, Palestine, World.
+Posted by Prof. William A. Cook on March 18, 2012, With 0 Reads, Filed under Europe, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.